SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 >   Vector3 pos = gameObject.transform.position + Vector.forward;
 > ```
 >
-> Else you will be in for a little head scratching when it does not appear where you expect!
+> Else you will be in for a little head-scratching when it does not appear where you expect!

 Job done, surely.